waggle-sensor/virtual-waggle/README.md

 ./waggle-node logs
 ```

-### Adding Plugins
+### Scheduling Plugins

-This is under major development!
-It will eventually be handled by our resource manager, but for now we have some manual tools to handle this.
+_This is under major development!
+It will eventually be handled by our resource manager, but for now we have some manual tools to handle this._

-Additionally, it's likely that plugins will eventually be kept in the [ECR](https://github.com/sagecontinuum/ecr) and available across platforms.
-For now, when testing on my laptop I've had to manually build docker images from the [edge-plugins](https://github.com/waggle-sensor/edge-plugins) repo.
+_Additionally, it's likely that plugins will eventually be kept in the [ECR](https://github.com/sagecontinuum/ecr) and available across platforms.
+For now, when testing on my laptop I've had to manually build docker images from the [edge-plugins](https://github.com/waggle-sensor/edge-plugins) repo._

-First, we'll assume you've already started a node environment.

-Now, we'll generate a configuration file with the single plugin `waggle/plugin-simple:0.1.0`.
+Assuming you've already started a node environment, we'll schedule the single plugin `waggle/plugin-simple:0.1.0`.

 ```sh
 ./waggle-node plugins waggle/plugin-simple:0.1.0
 ```

-This will regenerate the `docker-compose.plugins.yml` file and update the running node environment.